rschuetzler/octopress/source/_posts/2014-03-06-latex-icis-template.markdown

 Currently it's a work in progress, but it's nearly complete.
 The only remaining task is to get bibtex to properly format citations.
-ICIS has elected to use the MISQ citation style rather than a standard style like Chicago or APA, so I'll get to did into the depths of bibtex to get those formatted correctly.
+ICIS has elected to use the MISQ citation style rather than a standard style like Chicago or APA, so I'll get to dig into the depths of bibtex to get those formatted correctly.

 In the meantime, it's a fully functioning template.
 Download it from Github at the link below, take it for a spin, and let me know if you run into any problems.
-Any existing bugs would just be further opportunity to learn about the details of LaTeX.
+Any bugs would just be further opportunity to learn about the details of LaTeX.

 [LaTeX ICIS template on Github](https://github.com/rschuetzler/latex-icis-template)